Jared-Luxton/NASA-astronauts-telomeres-chromosomes/README.md

 ## Data Cleaning
 **Handling Telomere Length Data**\
-Here's what you've been waiting for.
-The Python good stuff.
+Here's what you've been reading for. *The Python good stuff.*
 ...

 &nbsp;